electronstudio/python_book/chapters/minecraft.rst

 .. topic:: Exercise

-   Mow high can you make the tower?
+   How high can you make the tower?

 .. topic:: Exercise

-   Change the program to create 3 towers next to each other.
+   Change the program to create *three* towers next to one another.

 Clear space